dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/min-api-filters.md

 In the preceding code:

-* The `RouteHandlerInvocationContext` object provides access to the [`MethodInfo`](/dotnet/api/system.reflection.methodinfo) associated with the endpoint's handler and the `EndpointMetadata` that has been applied on the endpoint.
+* The `EndpointFilterInvocationContext` object provides access to the [`MethodInfo`](/dotnet/api/system.reflection.methodinfo) associated with the endpoint's handler and the `EndpointMetadata` that has been applied on the endpoint.
-* The filter is registered using a `delegate` that takes a `RouteHandlerInvocationContext` and returns a `RouteHandlerFilterDelegate`.
+* The filter is registered using a `delegate` that takes a `EndpointFilterInvocationContext` and returns a `EndpointFilterDelegate`.
 This factory pattern is useful to register a filter that depends on the signature of the target route handler.

 In addition to being passed as delegates, filters can be registered by implementing the `IRouteHandlerFilter` interface.
 The follow code shows the preceding filter encapsulated in a class which implements `IRouteHandlerFilter`: